Antonio-Luque/disASM/README.md

 - Can be loaded at any RAM address (below the System Variables).
 - Use an internal stack.
 - Recognizes undocumented opcodes related to IXH, IXL, IYH and IYL registers.
-- Need only 2 Kbytes of RAM.
+- Need less than 2 Kbytes of RAM.

 ### Usage:
 1. LOAD ""CODE \<address\> (default: 57600)